Our Management Committee

 Passionate about climate change action and renewables, Luke is the founding President of Energetic Communities Association and Senior Policy Advocate (Energy and Climate Change).
-He has 20 years experience as a scientist, activist or adviser.
-He was the Queensland State Manager for ICLEI – Cities for Climate Protection Program.
+He has 20 years experience as a scientist, activist or adviser and was the Queensland State Manager for ICLEI – Cities for Climate Protection Program.
 Luke has worked in Australian, European and International consultancy, community, climate and energy research, energy auditing, offshore renewable energy, environmental science and environmental impact assessment.
 Currently he researches and provides policy advice and analysis on energy and climate change as they relate to vulnerable and disadvantaged communities and households.
 He has worked in Australian, European and International consultancy, community, climate and energy research, energy auditing, offshore renewable energy, environmental science and environmental impact assessment.
 He has also twice attended the United Nations Conference of the Parties (COP) on Climate Change with the Irish delegation.
 Luke also has a background in permaculture and a strong interest business and social models that lead to a fairer world.

 A Solar Power professional with 25 years engineering experience, Rob graduated with a BE in Computer Systems from the University of Qld in 1988.
 Since then he has worked on writing software, building the internet and installing renewable energy, sometimes simultaneously.
 Rob co-founded Local Power, installing solar for over 1000 homes, community groups and businesses, using an innovative and community centred business model.